mfmpc/Trifecta/README.md

 Skip to the [next section](#computation) for how to run a program.

-Alternatively, you can follow the instructions in the [MP-SPDZ](https://github.com/data61/MP-SPDZ/tree/master) to install all the requirements.
+Alternatively, you can follow the instructions in the [MP-SPDZ](https://github.com/data61/MP-SPDZ/tree/master) repository to install all the requirements.
 Also see the [documentation](https://mp-spdz.readthedocs.io/en/latest/index.html) for FAQs and common issues.

 On an Ubuntu machine, the following one-liner should suffice: